stevenpencle/D6-LOA/README.md

 ![alt text](Documentation/template_architecture_security.jpg "Security")

-The _Security_ namespace is where we define constants for roles, claims, and authentication types, describe options for using the Azure identity providers, and implement event handlers for those identity providers.
+The _Security_ namespace is where constants for roles, claims, and authentication types, and the Azure identity provider configurations and event handlers are located.
 These types include:

 - **ApplicationAuthenticationType, ApplicationClaims, and ApplicationsRoles** Constant value classes to ensure the integrity of security-related string keys used in the application.
 - **B2COpenIdConnectEvents and B2EOpenIdConnectEvents** Event handlers for authentication success and failure conditions for the identity providers.